aravind19961/PingPong/README.md

 - Left Player Moves Up and Down with W/S Buttons
 - Right Player Moves Up and Down with Up arrow and Down arrow key respectively
 - Space to Start , Pause and Continue the Game
+# Class Structure (Class Diagram and Explaination) and Methods to notice